-This Policy will lead to the establishment of processes and practices within the Toronto Police Service which ensure that data is collected in a consistent, transparent and meaningful manner to inform evidence-based decision-making and public accountability in the context of community safety and policing services.
+This Policy will lead to the establishment of Service procedure(s) that will ensure that data is collected in a consistent, transparent and meaningful manner to inform evidence-based decision-making and public accountability in the context of community safety and policing services.
 A race-based data collection, analysis and public reporting approach examines the effectiveness of police intervention with members of the community, and not crime rates of the communities with whom the police interact.